oxford-pharmacoepi/MegaStudy/IncidencePrevalence Code/README.md

 Other people may have the same questions, and thereby we can answer them for all.

 ### Of Note
-The package CDM Connector does not support the database management system BIG QUERY, i.e. it may not be possible for you to contribute results to the MegaStudy.
-It does support SQLServer, postgresql, redshift, snowflake, oracle, and spark.
+The package CDM Connector does not support the database management system BIG QUERY, spark and oracle, i.e. it may not be possible for you to contribute results to the MegaStudy.
+It does support SQLServer, postgresql, redshift, and snowflake.
 If you have another database management system we will find out how it goes.
 Please report this as an issue in github.

 ## There is a shiny available to check your results